ACCESS-NRI/access-hive.org.au/docs/help/modify_documentation.md

 ### Previewing your changes locally

 ???+ note
-    You can only preview your local changes if you have [installed mkdocs-material](contribution_setup.md/#install-material-for-mkdocs-not-required) on your computer.
+    You can only preview your local changes if you have [installed mkdocs-material][install] on your computer.

     If you have installed mkdocs-material via conda, make sure you activate the correct environment first